 There are a few circumstances when the council may increase the amount it is prepared to pay, so that a third-party top-up won’t need to be paid.

 These circumstances relate to your relative’s assessed needs, so it’s important to be aware of these when the needs assessment is being made.
-The exceptions are if:
+Some exceptions are if:

 - your relative needs to move to a more expensive area, to be nearer to his or her family